 Oklahoma deputy in fatal shooting once shot woman in face

-In this Friday, June 9, 2017 file photo, law enforcement officials investigate an officer-involved shooting In Tulsa, Okla.
+In this Friday, June 9, 2017 file photo, Police Chaplain Andru Morgan prays at the scene of an officer involved shooting in Tulsa, Okla.
 Police in Oklahoma say an officer involved in the fatal shooting of a black man turned on his body camera seconds after shots were fired.

 Comments